Researcher Ben White places seismomet atop Corona Arch

-Researcher Ben White near the top of Corona Arch in Utah after placing a seismometer there.
-Ambient vibration data are used to distinguish and measure the resonant frequencies of this and several other arches in southeastern Utah, many with considerable cultural value.
-[Image 1 of 6 related images.
-See Image 2.]
+Researcher Ben White placing a seismometer atop Corona Arch in Utah.
+Ambient vibration data are used to distinguish and measure the resonant frequencies of this and several other arches in southeastern Utah.

 More about this image